Elorm-t/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 7 - Mozart composed his music not for the elite, but for everybody: A function that encodes a string into 1337.

 Task 8 - rot13: A function that encodes a string using rot13.

+Task 9 - Numbers have life; they're not just symbols on paper: A function that prints an integer using _putchar.